simp/simp-core/spec/acceptance/suites/README.md

 ### `install_from_core_module` Suite

-_Install method_: Puppet Forge, using the metamodule described in `metadata.json`
+_Install method_: Puppet Forge, using the `simp/simp_core` metamodule described in `metadata.json`

-This test runs `puppet module build` in the root directory of `simp_core`, building a development version of the simp/simp_core metamodule.
-Then, it spins up a puppetserver and trys to install the development version of the module, using the Puppet Forge as a source for all modules.
+This test runs `puppet module build` in the root directory of `simp-core`, building a development version of the `simp/simp_core` metamodule.
+Then, it spins up a puppetserver and trys to install the development version of the module, using the Puppet Forge as a source for all dependent modules.
 It does not use `simp config` or `simp bootstrap`, but instead just runs Puppet directly.

-NOTE: If there are unreleased components referenced in the `metadata.json`, the `puppet module install` for the module will fail.
+NOTE: If there are unreleased components referenced in the `metadata.json` of the `simp/simp_core` metamodule, the `puppet module install` for the module will fail.